 ^{} Includes the Certificates and Bonds.
-Preliminary, subject to change.

 The following statements set forth in condensed form reflect the historical operations of the Issuer.
 Such summary has been prepared for inclusion herein based upon information obtained from the Issuer's audited financial statements and records.
 Reference is made to such statements for further and complete information.